yoctoproject/poky/documentation/ref-manual/variables.rst

       In the
       previous example, some-native-tool would be replaced with an actual native tool on which the build would depend.

+   :term:`WKS_FILES`
+      Specifies a list of candidate Wic kickstart files to be used by the OpenEmbedded build system to create a partitioned image.
+Only the first one that is found, from left to right, will be used.

+      This is only useful when there are multiple ``.wks`` files that can be used to produce an image.
+A typical case is when multiple layers are used for different hardware platforms, each supplying a different ``.wks`` file.
+In this case, you specify all possible ones through :term:`WKS_FILES`.

+      If only one ``.wks`` file is used, set :term:`WKS_FILE` instead.

    :term:`WORKDIR`
       The pathname of the work directory in which the OpenEmbedded build